gpuweb/gpuweb/wgsl/wgsl_spec_style_guide.md

 * If a member is optional, then it must be followed by a `` ? `` member token.
 * If a member can repeat and must appear at least once, then it must be followed by a `` + `` member token.
 * If a member can repeat and does not have to appear, then it must be followed by a `` * `` member token.
-    * To realize this with pluralized reference, follow the reference member by a `` ? `` member token.

 ## Tagging conventions